dbanetto/uni/while-infer/report.md

 ```

 The usage of this feature in practise is cumbersome and more streamlining could
 be implemented.
-The example below prints all of the values in the list.
+The example below prints all the values in the list.

 ```java
 type List is { int elem, List next }|{ int elem }